 OutrageUs acknowledges the brave survivors who shared their stories and relived the most painful events of their lives in the hope that it will help and inspire others who have or are still experiencing the personal terrorism of partner violence.

 What’s Next for OutrageUs?

-OutrageUs chose to focus on intimate partner stalking for its first project because of its devastating and lethal impact on victims.
-Once the stalking project is underway, OutrageUs will focus on another area of partner violence that is often misunderstood and rarely discussed, yet has profound implications for victims – sexual assault in the context of partner violence.
-OutrageUs is committed to continue providing the information and support individuals and communities need to achieve safety and justice, and end partner violence.
+OutrageUs will continue to utilize film and other media to bring awareness to some of the most misunderstood areas of partner abuse and to develop and provide information, tools and support to individuals and communities who are working to end abuse.
 The founders of OutrageUs believe that when people understand the realities of partner violence and have the appropriate tools to address it, they are inspired to act with humanity, determination and unity to stop it.